kcmerrill/alfred/TFM.md

 ## Components

 The components here will be listed in order in which they are executed within Alfred.
 With the way golang's maps work, [they are randomized](https://github.com/golang/go/issues/2630) to prevent DOS attacks.
-The reason this is important is, your yaml file and it's tasks can be ordered however you'd like, but they will be executed in a specific order.
+The reason this is important is, your components within your tasks can be ordered however you'd like, but they will be executed in a specific order.

 ## Taskgroups